DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-(c)v displaying, by the first device on the first display screen comprised in the first device, application data corresponding to a second application that is different than the first application without displaying on the first display screen the video stream displayed on the second device.
+wherein the first device displays on the first display screen, comprised in the first device, application data corresponding to a second application that is different than the first application without displaying on the first display screen the video stream that is being displayed on the third device.

 However, Fang teaches

-(c)v displaying, by the first device on the first display screen comprised in the first device, application data corresponding to a second application that is different than the first application without displaying on the first display screen the video stream displayed on the second device (see Fang Figures 4C and 4D, which are simultaneous in time, displaying a user’s primary or first device, and a secondary device being a television and Paragraph [0221], After the mobile phone switches the video call to the smart television 102, the mobile phone returns to the user interface.
+wherein the first device displays on the first display screen, comprised in the first device, application data corresponding to a second application that is different than the first application without displaying on the first display screen the video stream that is being displayed on the third device (see Fang Figures 4C and 4D, which are simultaneous in time, displaying a user’s primary or first device, and a secondary device being a television and Paragraph [0240], After the mobile phone switches the video call to the smart television 102, the mobile phone returns to the user interface before the video call is generated.
 For example, the mobile phone displays a home screen before receiving a video call request.
-As shown in FIG. 4(d) , after the mobile phone switches the video call to the smart television 102, the mobile phone returns to the home screen (and thus the phone can be used for another application simultaneously).
+As shown in FIG. 4(d), after the mobile phone switches the video call to the smart television 102, the mobile phone returns to the home screen.
 In some embodiments, the graphical user interface may include a first notification message 214.
-The first notification message 214 may display text information, for example, "The video call is being performed on the living room television", to prompt the user that the video call is being performed on the living room television and Paragraph [0221], In some other embodiments, if the mobile phone displays an interface of another application (such as gallery or reading) or an interface of a video call application before receiving the video call request, after the mobile phone switches the video call to the smart television 102, the mobile phone may display a corresponding interface before the switching.
-Therefore, after video call is switched to second device, the first device may use a different application other than the video call application, such as a gallery application or reading application, in which the first application is the video call application and the second application is a gallery or reading application).
+The first notification message 214 may display text information, for example, “The video call is being performed on the living room television”, to prompt the user that the video call is being performed on the living room television.
+In some other embodiments, if the mobile phone displays an interface of another application (such as gallery or reading) or an interface of a video call application before receiving the video call request, after the mobile phone switches the video call to the smart television 102, the mobile phone may display a corresponding interface before the switching.
+For a video call initiator, an interface displayed by the video call initiator before the video call request is initiated may include information about a called contact, a chat window with the called contact, or the like.
+After the mobile phone switches the video call to the smart television, the mobile phone may display a response interface before the switching).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of

-the claimed invention to combine the teaching of utilizing a primary device associated with a user in a video conference and displaying video conference stream on secondary device also associated with said user while utilizing input data from a first device (as taught in Agarwal), with concurrently using two devices associated with a user in a video conference and running separate applications on each device (as taught in Fang), the motivation being to improve video conferencing experience by enabling the ability to; utilize superior components across multiple devices, such as a television for a larger display, or using a microphone or camera from a mobile phone with higher quality (see Fang Paragraph [0003] and [0004]), and enable a video conference user to multitask (see Fang Figures 4C and 4D).
+the claimed invention to combine the teaching of utilizing a first device associated with a user in a video conference with a second device, and displaying video conference stream on a third device also associated with said user while utilizing input data from a first device (as taught in Xie), with concurrently using two devices associated with a user in a video conference and running separate applications on each device (as taught in Fang), the motivation being to improve video conferencing experience by enabling the ability to; utilize superior components across multiple devices, such as a television for a larger display, or using a microphone or camera from a mobile phone with higher quality (see Fang Paragraph [0003] and [0004]), and enable a video conference user to multitask (see Fang Figures 4C and 4D).

-Regarding Claim 2, Agarwal in view of Fang teaches
+Regarding Claim 2, Xie in view of Fang teaches

 The non-transitory computer readable medium of claim 1, wherein the operations further comprise:

-Regarding Claim 3, Agarwal in view of Fang teaches
+Regarding Claim 3, Xie in view of Fang teaches

 The non-transitory computer readable medium of claim 1, wherein the operations further comprise: